Poor Nutrition and Health: Why Is It Important to Eat Healthily?

-Yeah, we know that our parents want us to eat our fruits and veggies.
-But what exactly do they do for us?
+Yeah, you know that your parents want you to eat our fruits and veggies.
+But what exactly do they do for you and your body?
 Why is it important to eat healthy?

-In this article, we’re going to talk about exactly why nutrition and health are important for your overall health, and what the problems associated with unhealthy eating are.
+In this post, we’re going to talk about exactly why nutrition and health are important for your overall health, what’s considered poor nutrition, and what the problems associated with unhealthy eating are.

 According to Western nutrition, people require a set amount of different nutrients every day.
-These nutrients are best obtained through fresh fruits, vegetables, and whole grains – however, in a pinch, they can be obtained through supplementation.
+These nutrients are best obtained through healthy foods such as fresh fruits, vegetables, and whole grains.
+However, in a pinch, they can be obtained through supplementation as well.

 There are lots of different ways that poor nutrition can influence your health.